gradle/gradle/subprojects/docs/src/docs/release/notes.md

 First and foremost, we'd like to highlight our strong and continued commitment to improving Gradle's build performance.
 In particular, Java-based projects can now reap the benefits of built-in Java **compile-avoidance** and an even **smarter and more efficient incremental Java compiler**.
 In our benchmark project _tbd_, compilation time was reduced from _tbd_ seconds to _tbd_ seconds.

-AThe community's voice clearly indicated the need for [verifying JaCoCo code coverage metrics](https://github.com/gradle/gradle/issues/824).
+The community's voice clearly indicated the need for [verifying JaCoCo code coverage metrics](https://github.com/gradle/gradle/issues/824).
 Gradle 3.4 enhances the JaCoCo plugin by adding code coverage validation.
 The plugin is now also [fully prepared to run on Java 9](https://github.com/gradle/gradle/issues/1006)

 Finally, the integration of Gradle, the build tool, and **Gradle build scans** became tighter and more convenient to use.
 You can now use the command line options `--scan` and `--no-scan` without the hassle of having to set the "magic" system property `-Dscan`.